sider/sider-docs/advanced-settings/private-dependencies.md

 # Private Dependencies

-Analyzing a private project sometimes need an access to another private repository.
-Your team might be using Git repository to distribute private library.
+Analyzing a private project sometimes needs access to another private repository.
+Your team might be using a Git repository to distribute a private library.
 This kind of dependency is supported in some tools including Bundler, npm.

 ## Private Dependencies

-We support using SSH to access private repository during an analysis session.
+We support using SSH to access a private repository during an analysis session.

 * You can specify your SSH private key for each project.
-* During analysis session, `GIT_SSH` environment variable will be set so that your Git access will use that key.
+* During an analysis session, the `GIT_SSH` environment variable will be set so that your Git access will use that key.

 ## Uploading the SSH Key

 ![Add SSH key](../.gitbook/assets/ssh-key-settings.png)

 1. Visit the repository setting page.
-2. Fill the text field with the content of key file.
+2. Fill in the text field with the content of the key file.
 3. You can specify the description of the SSH key.
-4. Save
+4. Save.

 {% hint style="warning" %}
 Note that the private key cannot have a passphrase and must be an RSA key.